ahoendgen/tooly-composer-script/README.md

 This check often fails if you dont has the public key from the tool author in your GPG keychain.

+### pub-key-url (optional, default none)
+Download the public key of an phar to validate it e.g. a signed [box](https://box-project.github.io/box2/) phar

 ### force-replace (optional, default false)

 Every time you update or install with composer the phar tools are checked.
 You are asked if you want to overwrite